pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 1
 ```

-In pandas, any getitem indexing operation returns _new_ objects, and also almost all
+In the current implementation, any getitem indexing operation returns _new_ objects, and also almost all
 DataFrame/Series methods return a _new_ object (except with `inplace=True` in some
 cases), and thus follow the above logic of never modifying its parent/child DataFrame or
 Series (using the lazy Copy-on-Write mechanism where possible).